Sweet Potato Oat Cookies (Healthy & Vegan)

 Instructions

-2. Add the sweet potato, maple syrup, nut butter and vanilla to a large mixing bowl and stir well until completely smooth and combined.
+• Add the wet ingredients – sweet potato, maple syrup, nut butter and vanilla to a large mixing bowl and stir well until completely smooth and combined.

-3. Add the rest of the ingredients and stir into a thick, sticky dough.
+• Add the rest of the ingredients and stir into a thick, sticky cookie dough.

-4. Use a spoon or cookie scoop to scoop 14 evenly-sized clumps of dough onto the the tray (you can do 12 slightly larger cookies if you prefer).
+• Use a spoon or small cookie scoop to scoop 12-14 evenly-sized clumps of dough onto the the tray.
 Press each cookie down a little as they will not spread or change shape during baking.

 Notes